 Frugal living is the only way to build true wealth.

 A rich person can earn more than someone who’s wealthy and still be financially worse off.
-When rich person loses their main source of income they’ll quickly gain a lot of debt.
-The wealthy have many streams of income and are better prepared if they’d lost part of their income.
+When rich person loses their main source of income, they’ll quickly gain a lot of debt.
+The wealthy have many streams of income and are better prepared if they’d lose a part of them. part of their income.

-The reality is most wealthy people are frugal.
-Author, Thomas Stanley, interviewed hundreds of wealthy people and discovered most lived frugally.
+The reality is that most wealthy people are frugal.
+The author, Thomas Stanley, interviewed hundreds of wealthy people and discovered most lived frugally.
 This is shocking to most who believe the wealthy buy expensive cars, mansions, and much more.